 And yet, God is a generous a God.
 He loves us both so much that He prolonged my husband’s life for another two years.

 To have an idea how a PH patient feels, you may want to take the PH Straw Test.
 All you need is a straw.
 First is unwrapped the straw.
 Second, hold your nose.
 And third, breathe through the straw for a minute.
 This is how a PH patient feels one thousand, four hundred and forty minutes a day.

 People with PH often don’t look sick.
-That was how he projected himself.
+And that was how he projected himself.
 People who weren’t aware of his condition will never realize that he was suffering from this rare disorder.
 He was always smiling, full of energy and he loved to make people happy.
-He’d always had a positive outlook in life.
+In addition, he’d always had a positive outlook in life.

 Yesterday while I was browsing his mobile phone, I saw a page where he compiled all his favorite quotes.
 On top of his list is the quote of Mr. Vince Lombardi.
 It says:

 I believe in God and I believe in human decency.
 But I firmly believe that any man’s finest hour – his greatest fulfillment to all he holds dear – is that moment when he has worked his heart out in a good cause and lies exhausted on the field of battle – victorious.